GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Training Method and Dataset

-We adopt Llama-7B model as the LLM component of GPT4Video.
-Inspired by mPLUG-Owl~\cite{mplug_owl}, GPT4Video employs a two-stage training strategy.
-In the first phase, we freeze the parameters of LLM and focus on training the video extractor to effectively align video features with the LLM's feature space, to enhance the model's comprehension of video content.
-The second stage involves pure text-based instruction tuning, where we employ the LoRA method for efficient fine-tuning of the LLM, focusing solely on training the newly added parameters in the LLM.
-The input prompts for LLM are as follows: \texttt{\#\#\#Human:<video>video\_embed</video>}
+GPT4Video employs a two-stage training strategy.
+In Stage 1, we freeze the parameters of LLM and train the video extractor to effectively align video features with the LLM's feature space, to enhance the model's comprehension of video content.
+The Stage 2 involves pure text-based instruction tuning, where we employ the LoRA method for efficient fine-tuning, focusing solely on training the newly added parameters in LLM.
+The input prompts for LLM are: \texttt{\#\#\#Human:<video>video\_embed</video>}

 \texttt{\#\#\#Human:video\_instruction}